Can Dogs Eat Tomatoes? The Surprising Truth

 Healthier Skin and Coat

-The vitamin C, vitamin A, and antioxidants in tomatoes can help promote healthy skin and a shiny coat in dogs.
+The vitamins C and A, and antioxidants in tomatoes, can help promote healthy skin and a shiny coat in dogs.

 Vitamin C helps produce collagen, which provides structural support in connective tissues.
 Vitamin A (beta-carotene) and antioxidants help reduce inflammation and damage to skin cells.